JOIN OUR NEWSLETTER

 - Spinal cord injury

-Aging.
+- Aging.
 As you age, muscles and tissues lose elasticity.
-As this ability to stretch becomes more limited, leakage can occur.
+As this ability to stretch becomes more limited, fecal incontinence can occur.

 - Injuries to nerves during labor and delivery